WHAT MAKES A REAL ESTATE AGENT THE BEST?

 - They must not make any changes to a sale and purchase agreement without all required signatures.

-AMENDMENTS TO BE SIGNED
+REAL ESTATE CONTRACTS AND AMENDMENTS TO BE SIGNED

 It has come to our notice that some real estate agents are omitting client signatures for amendments made to real estate agreements, contracts or other documents.